Meet the Tutors

 I am ebullient, and a confident, colourful and enthusiastic retired teacher who very much believes in food, emotional and economic sustainability.

-Her life has always, is always, and will always, be about what she can do for others and the community and the environment, local, national and international.
+My life is about what I can do for others and the community and the environment: local, national and international.
 I am creative, a passionate gardener and keen follower of most areas of The Arts.

-Jenny has been a committee member for Mothers & Babies HA; Playgroups; Kindergartens; Primary & High Schools; Dragon-Boating SA; GFS Peace Foundation; Prospect Community Garden; Prospect Gallery and Prospect U3A.
-She has volunteered at WOMAD and for a 3rd time on an eye-clinic to very poor areas of Nepal.
-She loves reading; swimming and travelling!
+For over 40 years I have been a committee member for many community groups and organisations including U3A.
+I have twice volunteered at WOMAD and for a 3rd time on an eye-clinic to very poor areas of Nepal.
+I love music; theatre; films; reading; swimming and travelling!